 - Do not discuss responsibility

-- Report accidents to ART (using the ART accident form) and to premises/location owner
+- Report accidents to ART, using the ART accident report form, and to premises/location owner

 - Enter in the accident book for the location